baoxingsong/Baoxing-s-CV/README.md

 # Baoxing's CV

-Now I am a Ph.D student at MPIPZ.
-I am developing pipeline for GWAS and natural variantion analysis.
+Now I am a Ph.D. student at MPIPZ.
+I am developing pipelines for GWAS and natural variation analysis.

-Although not at a very good situation, I hope I will have a good careet future.
+Although not at a very good situation, I hope I will have a good career future.